 1. Walk around in Camden Market

 Camden Market is cultural haven for foodies, artists, and music lovers alike.
 Starting in 1974, the area of Camden Town began to reinvent itself by subletting their old industrial buildings to local artists and craft vendors.
 What was once a small, Saturday morning market quickly grew to become the largest market in London, attracting nearly 250,000 visitors per week including from other neighboring cities such as Manchester and York.
 Bring your appetite, walking shoes, and people watching skills.
 Camden market now holds over 1,000 slots for the most unique street food vendors, vintage clothes and accessory shops, cafes, bars, and live music.
 Whether you’re looking for something to either brighten up your palate or your closet, you’re bound to find something that suits your fancy.
-Although weekends demonstrate peak hours of activity, you can find Camden Market open 7 days a week, and there’s a good chance you’ll need all seven days to experience all that Camden Market has to offer.
+Although weekends demonstrate peak hours of activity, you can find Camden Market open 7 days a week, so there’s a good chance you can include the Camden market for your one-week itinerary in London.

 How to get to Camden Market